 "Fairies!
 Oh Fairies!
 Where ARE you, dear Fairies?"

-The dollmaker answered, loud enough for Lady Nevermind to hear:
+The Dollmaker called out, loud enough for Lady Nevermind to hear:

 "Oh Yes!
 I do agree!
 You would look beautiful in front of those begonias!
 The red flowers match your dress!"